-Schuyler County, Missouri (Map It) was created on February 14, 1845 from Adair County.
-The county was named in honor of Philip Schuyler (1733–1804), a general in the American Revolution and a United States Senator from New York.
-Learn More About State of Missouri History
+Schuyler County, Illinois (Map It) was created on January 13, 1825 from unorganized land and Pike County.
+Schuyler County was named for Gen. Philip Schuyler (1733-1804), American Revolutionary War general and United States Senator from New York.
+Learn More About State of Illinois History

-A Map of Schuyler County, Missouri contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Schuyler County, Illinois General Highway Maps includes County, City and Township maps which contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Schuyler county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.